 Introductions

-Note: this book contains runnable examples.
+Note: this book contains runnable examples at the end of some chapters.
 You can click the play button to see their output!

 What is this book about?